 Most heterodontosaurids are quite small.
 Some are only about 1-1.5 m long, and Fruitadens of the Late Jurassic of western North America may have been no more than 80 cm long as an adult (most of which length is tail) and Manidens of the Middle Jurassic of Argentina only 65-75 cm; that makes these the smallest known ornithischians.

-Most astonishingly of all, it has only recently been discovered that at least the early Late Jurassic Chinese heterodontosaurid Tianyulong had a fuzzy body covering over at least part of its body!
+Interestingly, the early Late Jurassic Chinese heterodontosaurid Tianyulong had a fuzzy body covering over at least part of its body!
 If this is found to be homologous to the protofeathers of tetanurine theropod saurischians it would suggest that the concestor of all dinosaurs was fuzzy, and that dinosaurs were thus fuzzy ancestrally!
 At present, however, there is enough uncertainty to make the homology between Tianyulong's fuzz and tetanurine protofeathers suspicious.
 (But do not be terribly surprised if in the future we discover that most dinosaurs were fuzzy to some degree or another!
 All we need is a fuzzy primitive sauropodomorph, and it is basically a done deal!)
 (By the way, the initial reports placed Tianyulong in the Early Cretaceous, but the formation in which it was found has been redated to the earliest part of the Late Jurassic, around 160 Ma.)